Causal Inference on Networks under Continuous Treatment Interference: Methodology

-where $a_{ij}$ is the entry of matrix $A$ recording the level of interaction between $i$ and $j$.
-A desirable feature of Assumption \ref{ass:SUTNVA}, with $G_i$ defined as in \eqref{eq: G}, is that it allows for the existence of heterogeneous network effects.
-This implies that the level of first-order interference depends on the position of the agent in the network, and one can take into consideration both direction and intensity of the link between agents.
+A desirable feature of Assumption \ref{ass:SUTNVA} applied to a weighted directed graph is that it allows network effects on agents to vary according to the intensity and the direction of their ties within the network.
+This implies that the level of first-order interference depends on the position of the agent in the network, considering both the direction and intensity of the link between agents.
+Given a weighted directed network, represented by the adjacency matrix $\mathbf{A}$, we can express the neighborhood treatment as the following weighted sum:

-From this definition of the neighborhood treatment, and by virtue of Assumption \ref{ass:SUTNVA}, we are also able to define the potential outcomes of the agents as a joint treatment of the form $Y_i(Z_i=z,G_i=g)$; henceforth, $Y_i(z,g)$.
-Specifically, this expression represents the potential outcome of node $i$ under treatment $z$, whereby agent $i$ is exposed to the neighborhood treatment $g$ through connected agents.\footnote{Here, we take a perspective that is sometimes referred to as `super-population'; that is, the potential outcomes are fixed quantities and expectations are simple averages of these outcomes in the large, near-infinite, super-population $G$ of cardinality $N$ \citep{Imbens:Rubin:2015}.}